 Finance (or financing) sources are the ultimate source of the capital used for a finance solution.
-Many solutions do not involve the transfer of monetary instruments but may still have a notable finance source that would include those individuals or groups likely to experience an economic cost because of the solution.
-Consideration should be made to assure that a finance source has the ability and willingness to pay for the solution and will generally be supportive of these initiatives.
-Finance sources are internationally categorized as national or international and public or private.
-Chapter 6 requires distinct approaches, different stakeholders, thinking and language.
+Many solutions do not involve the transfer of monetary instruments but may still have a notable finance source that would include those individuals or groups likely to experience an economic cost because of the requires distinct approaches, different stakeholders, thinking and language.